-The global cardiovascular information system (CVIS) market was valued at USD 616.7 million in 2015.
+The global cardiovascular information system market was valued at USD 616.7 million in 2015.
 The increasing number of challenges associated with cardiovascular care including the management of large amount of data, data retrieval, and the maintenance of patient history records is creating the need for advanced systems, such as Electronic Health Record (EHR) systems, which would facilitate data analysis.

 The swift growth of the global cardiovascular devices industry is mainly attributed to the escalating global count of patients suffering from cardiovascular diseases and disorders coupled with the rising demand for productive data management tools in the cardiac care departments.

-Additionally, the introduction of technically advanced products and the rising trend of telemedicine are expected to boost the market growth.
+Additionally, the introduction of technically advanced products and the rising trend of telemedicine are expected to boost market growth.
 CVIS enables cardiac surgeons as well as hospital administrators to work more efficiently than with traditional data management techniques.

 The utility of the system is further maximized when used in combination with the other technologies, such as Cardiology Picture Archiving and Communication System (CPACS).
 The market is projected to experience a rapid growth owing to factors, such as high adoption rates and the growing awareness of the availability of these systems.

 However, determinants, such as high device cost and the need for skilled professionals to handle devices is expected to hinder the global growth.
 Moreover, the reluctance to shift from traditional data storage tools to advanced techniques is augmenting the degree of restraints for the growth of this market.